junxit/us-congress-bills-111/metadata.md

 - 2010-05-05 — Committee on Agriculture, Nutrition, and Forestry.
 Original measure reported to Senate by Senator Lincoln.
 With written report No. 111-178.
 Additional and Supplemental views filed.
 - 2010-05-05 — Introduced in Senate
 - 2010-05-05 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 363.
+- 2010-08-05 — Amendment SA 4589 agreed to in Senate by Unanimous Consent.
+- 2010-08-05 — Amendment SA 4589 proposed by Senator Lincoln. (consideration: CR S6832) In the nature of a substitute.
+- 2010-08-05 — Measure laid before Senate by unanimous consent. (consideration: CR S6832-6835)
+- 2010-08-05 — Passed Senate with an amendment by Unanimous Consent.
+- 2010-08-05 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2010-08-05 — Senate amendment agreed to: Amendment SA 4589 agreed to in Senate by Unanimous Consent.
+- 2010-08-05 — Senate amendment proposed (on the floor): Amendment SA 4589 proposed by Senator Lincoln.(consideration: CR S6832)
+- 2010-08-05 — Senate amendment submitted